Martí Cifuentes

+Early life

+Born in Sant Cugat del Vallès, Barcelona, Catalonia, Cifuentes only played amateur football during his entire career.
+After being a Sant Cugat FC youth graduate, he represented CFU Mirasol-Baco and UE Sant Quirze Besora before focusing solely on managing; during an interview to La Vanguardia, he described himself as a "mediocre" player.

 Career

 Early career

+Cifuentes began his career with the youth sides of Sabadell before becoming an assistant of Manolo Fernández in the first team in 2006.
+He subsequently worked at Terrassa before having short spells in the youth departments of Ajax and Millwall between 2008 and 2009.

+Cifuentes joined Rubí in 2010, as manager of the Juvenil squad, before being appointed manager of the first team in Tercera División on 29 May 2013.
+On 12 February 2014, he left the club to take over Segunda División B side Sant Andreu, replacing Patxi Salinas.

+After managing to avoid relegation with the Quadribarrats, Cifuentes was confirmed as manager of the club for the 2014–15 season on 21 May 2014, but was dismissed in August.
+On 18 May 2015, he was named Hospitalet manager, with the club also in the third division.

-Cifuentes had short spells coaching in the youth departments of Ajax and Millwall.
-He began his managerial career in Segunda División B club UE Sant Andreu in 2014, He went on to fellow Segunda División B club CE L'Hospitalet ahead of the 2015–16 season.
-In 2018, Cifuentes moved to Sweden to be in charge of AIK's reserve team and academy.
+Sacked by Hospi on 29 March 2016, Cifuentes moved to Sweden in April 2017, after being named in charge of AIK's reserve team and academy.

 Sandefjord

-On 31 May 2018, Cifuentes was announced as Sandefjord's new head coach on a contract that would keep him at the club till the end of the 2020 season.
-He took over mid-season a team that had gained only five points in their first 12 games in the 2019 season.
+On 31 May 2018, Cifuentes was announced as Sandefjord's new head coach on a contract that would keep him at the club until the end of the 2020 season.
+He took over mid-season a team that had gained only five points in their first twelve games in the 2018 season.
 The results improved during the rest of the season, but Sandefjord was relegated from Eliteserien on 11 November with one game to spare, although they lost only six of 18 games after Cifuentes took over.

 In the following 2019 season, Cifuentes' first full season in charge, Sandefjord finished the 1. divisjon in second place and were promoted back to Eliteserien.
-In 2020, Sandefjord finished in 11th place in the top tier, eight points clear of the relegation zone, the club's best result in 11 years.
+In 2020, Sandefjord finished in eleventh place in the top tier, eight points clear of the relegation zone, the club's best result in eleven years.

 AaB

 On 28 December 2020, Cifuentes was announced as AaB's new head coach from 1 January 2021 on a contract that would keep him at the club till summer of 2023.
 He led the club in 37 Danish Superliga fixtures, averaging 1.51 points per game.
-When he left the club halfway through the 2021–22 campaign, AaB was placed 4th in the table after 17 rounds.
+When he left the club halfway through the 2021–22 campaign, AaB was placed fourth in the table after 17 rounds.